 Finally, updated MSDS is worthless if you never explain it to your followers.
 Make a short safety slogan to remind about this matter.

 You have to define a periodic update on MSDS or SDS in your SOP.
-Update is also necessary when new hazard information and new way in you manage it are available.
+An update is also necessary when new hazard information and a new way in you manage it are available.

 I hope this post could answer your question “How Often Do MSDS Sheets Need to be Updated?”